andresoliva/LoRa-E5/README.md

 ## Features:

-This project features a LoRa library that allows to perform a complete configuration of the [Seed's Grove-Wio-E5](https://wiki.seeedstudio.com/Grove_LoRa_E5_New_Version/) according to the user needs.
+This project features a LoRa library that allows to perform a complete configuration of the [Seeed's Grove-Wio-E5](https://wiki.Seeedstudio.com/Grove_LoRa_E5_New_Version/) according to the user needs.
 This LoRa library is based on the [Ramin Sangesari work](https://github.com/idreamsi/LoRaE5) (to whom I am very grateful) with some major modifications in order to allow the device to detect a correct command reception in a more flexible way, optimize the performance and add some useful functionalities (see the key features below) like software serial compatibility with boards like Arduino Nano 33 BLE Sense.
 Is important to know that Ramin Sangesari's work (and therefore, this library) supports P2P communication between LoRa node devices, which means that communications happen directly between both end node devices without any Gateway involved in the communication.
 ### Key features added:
 * NEW V1.1.3: Added automatic Serial port turn on/off when automode=true to save power from Arduino module.
 This means that the power consumption when the software is not transmitting or receiving messages will be 21 uA (which is the power consumption of the LoRa module when automode=true and the module is doing nothing).